EasyRecon/wappaGo/README.md

 ```
 Usage of ./wappaGo:
   -amass-input
         Pip directly on Amass (Amass json output) like amass -d domain.tld | wappaGo
+  -chrome-threads int
+        Number of chromes threads in each main threads total = option.threads*option.chrome-threads (Default 5) (default 5)
   -follow-redirect
         Follow redirect to detect technologie
   -port-timeout int
         Timeout during port scanning in ms (default 1000)
   -ports string
         port want to scan separated by coma (default "80,443")
   -resolvers string
         Use specifique resolver separated by comma
   -screenshot string
         path to screenshot if empty no screenshot
-  -threads-chrome int
-    	Number of threads to detect technology (Chrome) in same time (default 10)
-  -threads-ports int
+  -threads int
-    	Number of threads to scan port in same time (default 60)
+        Number of threads to scan port in same time (default 10)

 ```

 You can either use wappaGo from a file containing a list of domains